venem0us/TabletopScribe/README.md

 **Installation**
 - This preliminary release doesn't have an installer, so just download all of the files into a folder of your choosing.
 - Launch DDScribe.exe.

+**Manual**
+1. Get an OpenAI API Key - Good step-by-step instructions [here](https://medium.com/@Bilal.se/how-to-get-your-own-openai-api-key-a-step-by-step-guide-3a6ad660b915)
+2. Open the app.config in the root folder of the installation with Notepad or your favorite text editor.
+3. Add your API key to the "value" of OpenAIkey, it will be blank by default: <add key="OpenAIkey" value=""/>